Chandrababu-Namani/Attendance-System-Using-Face-Recognition/README.md

 - The system don’t recognize properly in poor light so may give false results.<br>
 * It can only detect face from a limited distance.<br>

-Wanted to know more about modern face recognition?
+Wanted to know about modern face recognition?
 Then -> [Click here](https://medium.com/@ageitgey/machine-learning-is-fun-part-4-modern-face-recognition-with-deep-learning-c3cffc121d78)

 ***Thank You***